jakemikulin/red-deer-model/README.md

 | 2016 | 490   | 610   | 290    | 1390  |
 | 2017 | 600   | 830   | 400    | 1830  |
 | 2018 | 580   | 520   | 200    | 1300  |

-## Desired population density

-_Note: will want to reproduce this section somewhere in the report_
-_TODO: get a reference for the <1 /km^2 statistic_

-The desired population density to enable natural regeneration without deer fencing is <1 individual per square kilometer (<1 per 100Hectares).
-The Blackmount DMG has a total area of ~91,000 hectares (910 km^2), with the latest count having ~8500 deer, or ~9/km^2.
-The desired population is <910 deer.

-We can use the model to answer the following questions:

-1. How long would it take for the population to get down to this level at current culling levels?
-2. What culling strategy would be required to get to this level over 10 years?
-3. What culling strategy would be required to keep the population stable at this level?

-Naïve approach:

-- Culling strategy as a set number of individuals each year

-More sophisticated approach:

-- Culling strategy as a % of individuals each year
-- This is probably more useful since it will get increasingly difficult to harvest the same number of individuals